 Sometimes when the User Interface (UI) has been changed (such as when new content has been added to Digi Remote Manager), one potential side-effect of the update is that the cached cookie for the site stored within your browser may become stale.
 An outdated cookie can sometimes lead to potentially strange errors, due to cached content not lining up with the current UI in place, like in the image below:

 Removing the cached cookie or content for the site within your browser allows the browser to download the current UI in use on the website, generally leading to a faster navigational experience while using the site.

 Note: Users of "Incognito" mode can generally avoid cached content (cookie) errors, since incognito mode or browsers which operate in a similar way won't cache a site cookie, and will be "fresh" each time the User visits the server.

 HTTP cookies: Here is the definition from the HTTP cookie page on Wikipedia.

-As you can probably guess, Device Cloud and Remote Manager store your UI preferences (and other UI-related information) via web browser in a cookie on your PC.
-This is done for your convenience, so that you won't have to setup your preferences every time you login to the server.
-Web Browser manufacturers publish guidance on how to delete a cookie for their respective browsers.
+As you can probably guess, Digi stores your UI preferences (and other UI-related information) in your web browser, within a cookie.
+This is done for your convenience, so you won't have to setup your preferences every time you login to the platform.

 Please consult a link below for your browser of choice prior to continuing: